 Generally, a decent wiper blade will last from around 6 to 12 months.
 However higher quality blades can last up to 24 months, but this all depends on their usage and how well they are cared for.

-On the other hand if you use your vehicle heavily and there is constant need to have the wipers working, you may not even get 6 months from a high quality set.
+On the other hand, if you use your vehicle heavily and there is a constant need to have the wipers working, you may not even get 6 months from a high-quality set.

 How to Prolong the Life of Your Wiper Blades